 Livestreaming is the way to go.

 Pop stars are using livestream concerts from home to combat social isolation & engage directly with fans.
-An animal charity has recently announced a virtual dog show.
-I’ve even read about the first ever digital drag show taking place this week.
+An animal charity has held a virtual dog show.
+Drag queens have been putting on digital drag shows.
+Child.org has been running popular Spectacular Quarantine Quizzes.
 Now it’s your turn.
 There are a number of platforms to virtually livestream your fundraising challenge & connect with your supporters.

 The more straightforward live streaming platforms come directly from your social media accounts.